adamkorzeniak/Diet-Manager/README.md

 ## DietManager
 Diet Manager is an application that can be used to keep track of your daily calorie intake.

+In order for application to work correctly you need to put external JAR libraries to /lib/ folder (You can get them from link below).
-In order to make it work it is needed to establish database and in text file located at path "/data/database.txt" provide informations required to connect to that database.
+Also it is needed to establish database connection and in text file located at path "/data/database.txt" provide informations required to connect to that database.
 Example of how file should be structured is included within this repository.
+Successive lines correspond to host, database name, login and password.
 If you have database with no password established, inside database.txt file last line responsible for holding password should consist of word: null

 Features: